lmiller1990/design-pattenrns-for-vuejs/FUNCTIONAL-PROGRAMMING-MUTABLE-VUE.md

 # Functional Core, Imperative Shell - Immutable Logic, Mutable Vue

+The completed source code for this section, including the exercises, can be found in `examples/composition-functional`.

+______

 In the previous chapter, we build a Tic Tac Toe game, encapsulating the logic in a composable.
-We conciously decided to couple our implementation to Vue, when we used reactivity APIs like `computed` and `ref` in the business logic.
+We consciously decided to couple our implementation to Vue, when we used reactivity APIs like `computed` and `ref` in the business logic.

 In this chapter, we will explore an paradigm best characterized as "functional core, imperative shell".
 We will refactor the Tic Tic Toe logic to be purely functional, avoiding all mutation.
 This will be decoupled from Vue's reactivity system, which relies on mutation and side effects, something the functional paradigm avoids.